A working model in Experiential Education...

 In August of 2016, two FOA students traveled to Nairobi, Mombasa, Dar es Salaam and Lusaka at the invitation of the instructor.
 During sixteen days of travel, the students gained ‘real world’ experience as ‘bloggers’, interviewers and video production assistants.

 Coursework offered during the Fall Quarter of 2016 focused upon Ghana – and further built upon the solid foundation established during the previous quarters.
-A class focusing on Kenya is planned for the Spring of 2017.
+A class focusing on Kenya was held during the Spring of 2017.

 Undergraduate Research Papers - COMING SOON!